Serena Williams finds a way to ‘be more serene’ and rally past Sloane Stephens at U.S. Open

 “I hope,” Williams said on-court, “that she saw her mama fighting.”

 In the fourth round Monday, Williams will face No. 15 seed Maria Sakkari for a spot in the quarterfinals.
 The savvy Greek defeated American teenager Amanda Anisimova, 6-3, 6-1, on Saturday for her first straight-sets win at the U.S. Open.
 Though Sakkari is a seasoned pro at 25, it will be just her second appearance in the fourth round of a major.
+Both came this year, however, as Sakkari reached the fourth round at January’s Australian Open.

 Monday’s match will be a redo of the pair’s meeting last month at the Western & Southern Open, where Sakkari defeated Williams in three sets after the American grew so upset with herself after losing a winnable second set that she lost the match.